23 Best Music Festivals In The USA

 Burning Man (Black Rock Desert, NV)

 Burning Man is one of the more out-there music and arts festivals in the U.S., but it's also one of the most famous in the festival scene.
-The 37-year-old festival takes place in the middle of the Black Rock Desert of Nevada, so it definitely provides an intense setting.
-However, this harsh climate and long run time lasting from August 27 to September 4 mean that this music festival requires much more planning than other ones.
+Inaugurated in 1986, it takes place in the middle of the Black Rock Desert of Nevada, so it definitely provides an intense setting.
+However, this harsh climate and long run time mean that this music festival requires much more planning than other ones.

 Technically, Burning Man identifies itself as a global movement and it's more like its own world or community built from the ground up than just a simple festival.
-The festival lasts for nine days in this treacherous terrain and doesn't provide the traditional set you'll find at most popular festivals.
+The festival lasts over a week in this treacherous terrain and doesn't provide the traditional set you'll find at most popular festivals.
 There isn't a lineup like traditional music festivals, rather everything comes as a bit of a surprise and it is all created by the community, including you!

-The whole thing is really shrouded in a layer of mystery from the outside besides the finale of the event – literally burning a huge wooden statue of a man.
-Burning Man is a better fit for experienced festival-goers who want to have a new type of experience.
-It's definitely not for the faint of heart or unprepared attendees.
-If you plan on taking the plunge for the first time, make sure you abide by all of the festival's recommendations for safety and remember that you are in an unpredictable desert.
+The whole thing is really shrouded in a layer of mystery from the outside besides the finale of the event — literally burning a huge wooden statue of a man.
+Unfortunately, 2023 was a disaster for the event, as heavy rains at the climax led to serious flooding in which one visitor died.
+The festival remains wildly popular, so if you plan on taking the plunge for the first time, make sure you abide by all of the festival's recommendations for safety and remember that you are in an unpredictable desert.

 CMA Fest (Nashville, TN)

-CMA Fest isn't just the most legendary country music event in America, it's also one of the oldest music festivals in the country period.
-It was established back in 1972, over 50 years ago, and it's been a favorite Nashville event ever since.
-The first year, just 5,000 people made it out to the festival and today 90,000 attend every year.
+CMA Fest isn't just the most legendary country music event in America; it's also one of the oldest music festivals in the country, period.
+It was established back in 1972, over 50 years ago, and it has been a favorite event in music-loving Nashville ever since.
+The first year, just 5,000 people made it out to the festival.
+Today, 90,000 attend every year.
 That's a big jump!

 CMA Fest happens in mid-June every year and lasts four days.
-In 2023, CMA ran from June 8 to June 11 and the lineup included country stars like Luke Combs, Miranda Lambert, Eric Church, and Luke Bryan.
-The festival also has six other stages in addition to the main stage where you can catch sets from dozens of other artists, such as Ashley Cooke, Ingrid Andress, and A Thousand Horses.
-Altogether, there were over 260 performances throughout the days of CMA Fest.
+The festival also has six other stages in addition to the main stage, where you can catch sets from dozens of other artists, everything from established stars to the next generation of icons.
+Altogether, there are over 260 performances throughout the days of CMA Fest.

 Shaky Knees Music Festival (Atlanta, GA)

 Shaky Knees is an Atlanta festival in May that's perfect for all the indie folks and rockers.
-The music festival just had its 10th anniversary in 2023 and it was a huge deal.
-Over 60 different bands performed to commemorate the milestone of the festival and they put on an insanely memorable performance.
+The music festival celebrated its 10th anniversary in 2023, and it was treated like a huge deal.
+Over 60 different bands performed to commemorate the milestone of the festival, and they put on an exceptionally memorable performance, setting the bar high for years to come.

-The thing that's cool about Shaky Knees is that they have the big headliners (like, the Killers, Muse, and the Lumineers in 2023) and lesser-known artists (such as Arlie, Snail Mail, and Rickshaw Billie's Burger Patrol).
+The thing that's cool about Shaky Knees is that they have the big headliners (The Killers, Muse, and the Lumineers in 2023, Arcade Fire, Weezer, and Queens of the Stone Age in 2024) and artists just starting out on their paths.
 It's also a great choice if you enjoy eating just as much as dancing at a festival.
 Shaky Knees features an array of diverse food offerings that can cater to most dietary restrictions.
-The festival provides a very comfortable space with plenty of amenities like photo booths, phone charging stations, and more VIP experiences available, too.
+The festival provides a very comfortable space with plenty of amenities like photo booths, phone charging stations, and more VIP experiences available.

 Made In America Festival (Philadelphia, PA)

-The Made In America Festival was developed by the ultra-famous musician Jay Z over ten years ago.
-Needless to say from that introduction alone, it's an absolutely exceptional music festival that should be on your bucket list.
+The Made In America Festival was developed by the ultra-famous musician and businessman Jay-Z over a decade ago, and it didn't take long for the event to become a staple on the U.S. festival calendar.
 The Made In America Fest typically happens on Labor Day weekend on Philadelphia's Benjamin Franklin Parkway.

 Electric Forest (Rothbury, MI)

-Since its inception, the fest has grown into such a popular event that it literally sells out in the blink of an eye.
+Since its inception, the fest has grown into such a popular event that it sells out in the blink of an eye.
 Thankfully, there is an official wristband exchange where you can grab certified tickets after the first batch goes.
-In 2023, Electric Forest attracted approximately 40,000 people to wander the grounds from June 22 to June 25.
+This is a seriously coveted ticket, so leave nothing to chance.

 Electric Daisy Carnival (Las Vegas, NV)

-Electric Daisy Carnival is particularly renowned in the festival community for its stages and art.
-A huge amount of effort goes into making every annual EDC a brand-new experience for every attendee from the newbies to the veterans.
-You'll want to take a good look around when you explore this festival and really digest in all the work that goes into creating the EDC world.
+Electric Daisy Carnival is particularly renowned in the festival community for the aesthetics of its stages and art.
+A huge amount of effort goes into making every annual EDC a brand-new experience for every attendee, from the newbies to the veterans.
+You'll want to take a good look around when you explore this festival and really digest all the work that goes into creating the EDC world.

 Austin City Limits Music Festival (Austin, TX)